Art and Technology Show

 In 2013, Horwitz held her solo exhibition "Orange Grid" in François Ghebaly Gallery, New York.

 Horwitz restaged Poem/Opera, The Divided Person, in Bologna, Italy in 1978.
-Based on Sonakinatography Series, the performance features eight actors, each holding a 25-foot-long script that contains words describing the oppositional qualities of a person: inner/outer, young/old, happy/sad, dreamer/realist.
-Following the reckless beat of a metronome, all of the actors read his or her script at the same time, creating an ordered cacophony that highlights the infinite combinations between order and chance, written word and movement in time.
+Based on Sonakinatography Series, the performance features eight actors, each holding a 25-foot-long script that contains words describing the polar pairs of a person: inner/outer, young/old, happy/sad, dreamer/realist.
+Following the beat of a metronome, all of the actors read his or her script at the same time, creating an ordered cacophony that highlights the infinite combinations between order and chance, written word and movement in time.

 Rhythm of Lines